 Provo Pioneer Village has a special Christmas event that is really fun!
 They celebrate A Pioneer Christmas.
 There is singing, dancing, and hot chocolate.
 The event is free with a suggested donation of $2 per person or $10 per family.

 There are several things to do at this Christmas celebration.
-The live music and dancing is held at 6:15, 7:00, and 7:45, and each show goes for about a half hour (the village opens at 6 and closes at 8:30).
+The village opens at 5 and closes at 8:00, but make sure to head to the Carriage House at 6:00 for the dancing and activities.
 The band includes a violin, a guitar, a mandolin, a dulcimer, and a recorder.
 They play fun traditional music and sing a bit as well as accompanying the dancers.
 We liked that they talked about the pioneers’ heritage and then played Welsh, English, and Danish songs to celebrate each of them.
 They even let our boys wave an English flag (we’d have taken Welsh or Danish, too!)

 Mom was called upon to dance, and she had a great time dancing in two traditional Danish dances.
 The floor is small, but the dancing was so active that she was still in a sweat, even in the 30 degree temperature.
 This video has some singing, dancing, and a few other highlights from our night at Pioneer Christmas.